-Number of occasions on which public interest information has been disclosed to a responsible officer of the agency under the Public Interest Disclosure Act 2018:Nil.
+Number of occasions on which public interest information has been disclosed to a responsible officer of the agency under the Public Interest Disclosure Act 2018:

+Nil.

-Data for previous years is available at: Data.SA Whistle-blowers Protection Act 1993.
+Data for previous years is available at: Data.SA Infrastructure SA Public Interest Disclosure.